 - Sea salt

-Mixing any of these in a solution with warm water and leaving in the hair prior to sitting in the sun will help to lighten your hair.
+Mixing any of these to form a solution with warm water and leaving it in your hair prior to sitting in the sun will help to lighten your hair.
 For an even simpler option, consider a home hair lightening spray.
 These sprays lighten hair by a quarter of a shade with every application.
 Heat or the sun’s rays intensify the effect, meaning that they even work under a blow dryer.
 Even these sprays, however, are not meant for continuous daily use but rather for use over a limited period.

 Of course, Schwarzkopf has many hair bleach products to try at home if you want a fast and guaranteed lightening solution for your hair.